 - From a standing position, look straight ahead and take a generous step forward with your right foot.

-- Step back into a standing position, and repeat the pose with your left leg.
+- Step back into a standing position.
+Repeat the pose with your left leg.

-Grab some sliding discs, paper plates or even hand towels — basically, anything that slides, and get ready to climb.
+Grab some sliding discs, paper plates, or even hand towels — basically, anything that slides.
+Get ready to climb!

 - Position yourself on a wood floor or another smooth surface.

-- Place your homemade sliders under the balls of your feet while in a pushup position.
+- Place your sliders under the balls of your feet while in a pushup position.

 - Pull your right leg toward your chest, alternating with your left leg as you would for standard mountain climbers.

-- Go slowly at first, and then pick up the pace.
+- Go slowly at first, then pick up the pace.